 St Andrews Lakes Holiday Park is a purpose-built activity destination set around a striking blue lake, created from a former quarry and designed for outdoor adventure.
 The park centres on water-based fun, with a wide range of organised activities available directly on site alongside modern lakeside accommodation.

 Guests can spend their days tackling the inflatable aqua park, learning paddle sports, using the zip wire or relaxing on the man-made beaches between activities.
-The surrounding Kent countryside provides additional space for walking and unwinding, while the park itself keeps everything within easy reach.
+Rochester is around 10 minutes by car for the cathedral and riverside walks, while Bluewater Shopping Centre is about 20 minutes for shops and restaurants.

 Why it’s a top pick: It’s a top pick for visitors who want a high-energy holiday combining watersports, outdoor activities and unique floating lodge accommodation in a scenic lakeside setting.